 In case you missed it, the European Banking Authority (EBA) reporting framework is set to support the new xBRL-CSV reporting format, in an important development that will facilitate filing of increasingly granular data.

 The European Banking Authority (EBA) has issued phase 2 of its 3.1 reporting framework, providing standard specifications to support implementation, following phase 1 in May.

 How can we make the most of regulatory technology – or RegTech – while avoiding potential pitfalls?
 The European Banking Authority (EBA) has published an analysis of the current RegTech landscape that examines that question for the EU financial sector.

 The European Banking Authority (EBA) has issued a revised list of the validation rules included in its Implementing Technical Standards (ITS) on supervisory reporting.

 The European Banking Authority (EBA) has launched a public consultation on amendments to its Implementing Technical Standards (ITS) on requirements for Common Reporting Framework (COREP) and asset encumbrance reporting, as well as reporting for the purposes of identifying global systemically important institutions (G-SIIs).

 he European Banking Authority (EBA) has identified 25 recommendations that together could reduce banks’ reporting costs by 15-24%.
 These are the conclusions of a comprehensive study on the costs of compliance with supervisory reporting requirements.

-The European Banking Authority (EBA) has published a new ‘phase two’ technical package on reporting framework 2.0.
+The European Banking Authority (EBA) has published an erratum for the technical package on its reporting framework 3.0.1.